 OSSD credits earned from OES are the same as those earned at publicly funded high schools in Ontario.

-Yes.
-This is the first question you should ask of any private school.
-Ontario eSecondary (OES) is accredited and inspected by the Ontario Ministry of Education and is authorized to grant OSSD credits, which are the same credits earned by students in bricks and mortar public and private schools in the Province of Ontario.
+Yes!
+Ontario eSecondary (OES) is inspected by the Ontario Ministry of Education and is authorized to grant credits towards the Ontario Secondary School Diploma (OSSD), which are the same credits earned by students in bricks and mortar public and private schools in the Province of Ontario.
 Our Ministry BSID# is 667186.

 You can validate this from the following two locations: